yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 Each release of the vaults will have its own "Vault Factory" deployed to make it as simple and trustless as possible to deploy your vault.
 The vault factory utilizes [ERC-5202](https://eips.ethereum.org/EIPS/eip-5202) blueprint pattern to allow anyone to trustlessly deploy their vault which is an exact copy of the previously deployed "blueprint" vault for that specific version.

-** Vaults not deployed through the factory will not be recognized as part of the Yearn ecosystem and may cause issues during runtime.
+**Vaults not deployed through the factory will not be recognized as part of the Yearn ecosystem and may experience issues during runtime.

-To deploy your vault, simply find the factory's address for the most recent release here and call `Factory.deploy_new_vault(params)`.
+To deploy your vault, simply find the factory's address for the most recent release [here](https://docs.yearn.fi/developers/v3/deployment_addresses) and call `Factory.deploy_new_vault(params)`.

 The needed parameters are: